-Chad has resumed most transportation options, including air and bus travel, reopened some border crossings, permitted most non-essential business to operate, and plans to reopen public schools in October.
+Chad has resumed most transportation options, (including airport operations and re-opening of borders) and business operations (including day cares and schools).
 Other improved conditions have been reported within Chad.
 Visit the Embassy's COVID-19 page for more information on COVID-19 in Chad.

 Country Summary: Violent crimes, such as armed robbery, carjacking, kidnapping, and muggings, have occurred in Chad.